-6 Practice
+Practice

-Jury decisions The majority-grade and ranking are described in the new edition of the French "Bible" on wines.29 The majority-grade was tested in a wine competition, Les citadelles du vin, held June 15-17, 2006 in the Bordeaux region of France.
-1,247 different wines competed, 60 judges were organized in juries of five members (sometimes fewer).
-As usual, judges completed the "Sensorial analysis tasting sheet for wine judging competitions" of the Organisation Internationale de la Vigne et du Vin for each wine: fourteen attributes of the wine were assigned points (from 0 "bad" to 6 or 8 "excellent"); their sum determined whether the wine was bestowed a gold, silver, bronze or no medal at all.
-But the sum misses the point because it "has difficulty in detecting exceptional wines by overly favoring those that are 'taste-wise correct.'
-"30 Moreover, there is strong evidence showing that judges work "backwards"-they first decide the grade they wish to bestow, then assign points to attributes whose sum yield the grade.
+Jury Decisions.
+The majority grade and ranking are described in the new edition of the French "Bible" on wines (24).
+They were tested in a wine competition, Les citadelles du vin, held June 15-17, 2006, in the Bordeaux region of France.
+A total of 1,247 different wines competed, 60 judges were organized in juries of five members (sometimes fewer).
+As usual, judges completed the "Sensorial analysis tasting sheet for wine judging competitions" of the Organisation Internationale de la Vigne et du Vin for each wine: 14 attributes of the wine were assigned points (from 0 "bad" to 6 or 8 "excellent"); their sum determined whether the wine was bestowed a gold, silver, bronze, or no medal at all.
+However, the sum misses the point (25) because it "has difficulty in detecting exceptional wines by overly favoring those that are 'taste-wise correct.'
+"Moreover, there is strong evidence showing that judges work "backwards," they first decide the grade they wish to bestow, then assign points to attributes whose sum yield the grade.
 The judges preferred to answer "For you, this wine is:" with one of five descriptions that constituted the common language in this experiment: Excellent, Very good, Good, Average, or Mediocre.
-A preliminary evaluation of the experiment concludes: "The 'majority-grade' correctly distinguished ... the wines, in accordance with the traditional objectives of wine competitions.
-This system seems better adapted than the [old system] . . .
-[However], the scale of five levels-97% of the grades were confined to three levels-should be extended."
-31 traditional model that combat strategic manipulation.
-The 1rst-majority grade with Bordapoints was used to rank figure skaters prior to 2004, with ad hoc rules to resolve ties.
-See Balinski and Laraki, op. cit.
+A preliminary evaluation of the experiment concludes: "The 'majority-grade' correctly distinguished...the wines, in accordance with the traditional objectives of wine competitions.
+This system seems better adapted than the [old system]...
+[However], the scale of five levels-97% of the grades were confined to three levels-should be extended" (J. Blouin, personal communication).

-Voting Approval voting (AV) uses a common language of two words, 1 "approve" and 0 "disapprove."
-The majority-ranking with a 0,1-language is the approval voting ranking, so AV is a special case of the majority-value.
-AV has
+Voting.
+The majority ranking's first-ranked candidate designates the winner of an election.
+Approval voting (AV) uses a common language of two words, 1 "approve" and 0 "disapprove."
+The